VJTask1/Technical-Task-1/README.md

 ### Description

-The microservices has been created using Google Cloud Functions (GCFs).
+The microservice has been created using Google Cloud Functions (GCFs).
 GCFs are serverless, scalable functions-as-a-service components which can be used for quick development and deployment. <br>
 For the mailing service, I have used the Gmail SMTP server.
 I have created a dummy gmail ID from where the mails would be sent.
 I have obtained the Google OAuth2 Keys (clientID, clientSecret, etc) from Google Cloud Platform by enabling the Gmail API service.
 These credentials have been added to a Cloud Firestore (NoSQL cloud database) document.

 The Cloud function created is a HTTP POST service, with the inputs as sender email, message subject and message body.